-2422 Name:
+Name:

+Wildfire planning, response, and recovery.

+Description

-- Disaster preparedness, disaster planning, emergency response, and community recovery/redevelopment. - 2425 Description - This Master Use Case brings together several use cases that might contribute to an overall view of the planning and preparation for and response to a major wildfire event.
-It is intended only for illustrative purposes within this geospatial profile and thus does not consider all possible use cases. - Pre-condition - 2430 This use case contemplates the following pre-conditions: - A National Spatial Data Infrastructure exists that includes the ability to find and access geospatial data holdings (public and FOUO) of all Federal, State, Local, and Tribal government entities. - A Situational Awareness System is in place and is deployed and/or deployable with all elements of the command and coordination hierarchy.
+This use case brings together several scenarios might contribute to an overall view of the planning and preparation for and response to a major wildfire event.
+It is intended only for illustrative purposes within this geospatial profile and thus does not consider all possible use cases.

+Pre-condition

+This use case contemplates the following pre-conditions:

-- Advanced location determination technology is deployed with emergency response personnel and apparatus. - A wildfire event is occurring that threatens life and property in the dry southwestern region of the United States. - Others TBD
+- A National Spatial Data Infrastructure exists that - includes the ability to find and access geospatial data holdings (public and FOUO) of all involved Federal, State, Local, and Tribal government entities. - A wildfire event is occurring that threatens life and property in the dry southwestern region of the United States.